dumblob/XPMA_Engine/notes.md

 * see Pino et al. 2008
 * syntax for the graph (http://blog.duangle.com/2015/01/conspire-programming-environment-for.html?m=1)

+#### references to papers...
+* a shift from the application development to the application integration (assembling vs. programming) (Dumas et al. 2005)
+* Process Aware Information Systems (PAIS): "software system that manages and executes operational processes involving people, applications, and/or information sources on the basis of process models" (Dumas et al. 2005)
+* *The early ancestors of PAIS are the office information systems namely BDL (Hammer, Howe, Kruskal, & Wladawsky, 1977), SCOOP (Zisman, 1977), POISE (Croft & Lefkowitz, 1984), Officetalk-Zero (Ellis & Nutt, 1980), whose purpose was to automate the office functions such as document editing or communication.
+There were two research approaches, one relying on a procedural prescription of the tasks using Petri nets (Zisman, 1977; Holt, 1985; Hammer et al., 1977) and another being data-centered and focusing on the office’s objects manipulation.* (Elena Epure et al. 2013)

 #### testing (use-cases, advertisement)
 * near-user usability (*I'll easily create my very own process of every-morning mail check'n reply workflow*)
 * IS generator